 Remove the pastrami from the oven, cool to room temperature, chill and continue with the steps on how to steam.

 Since the pastrami is rather large pieces of meat, they did not fit in my steamer.
 No problem here because you can make one with your baking pan!
-My only suggestion is to lay the pastrami on a sheet of foil.
-Fold up the edges of the foil to create a bed for the meat.
-Doing this prevents the steam from taking off all the seasonings.
-It also allows the pastrami to steam in its own juices, making it even juicer!
+Preheat the oven to 350 degrees F. Fill a baking pan with -3 inches of water and place a roasting rack or wire rack in the baking pan.
+Lay a large sheet of aluminum foil on the rack and place the meat on top.
+Fold up the edges of the foil to create a bed for the meat and sealing up the edges.
+Doing this allows the pastrami to steam in its own juices, making it even juicer!
+You may need to add more water during the cooking process depending.

 Now making a pastrami Reuben is entirely up to you.
 You can make a simple pastrami sandwich and it will still be outrageously delicious.